Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 18
   scene_title: "We got a(nother) city to burn"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene18.jpg
-  narration: "<p>A horseman quickly rushes into the war council room, where the Mississipian leader Tuskaloosa is discussing future strategies with his generals.</p><p>"The beacons of New Town!
-The beacons are lit!".
-The unimpressed Tuskaloosa smiles and declares "Yeah, my people were a little unhappy, so I decided to burn down another city.
+  narration: "<p>A horseman quickly rushes into the war council room, where the Mississipian leader Tuskaloosa is discussing future strategies with his generals.</p><p>“The beacons of New Town!
+The beacons are lit!”.
+The unimpressed Tuskaloosa smiles and declares “Yeah, my people were a little unhappy, so I decided to burn down another city.
 They love this kind of stuff, the fires, the flames, the smell of burning human corpses, y'know, the usual.
-Now, don't interrupt me again, we're planning the assault of Sashin"</p>"
+Now, don't interrupt me again, we're planning the assault of Sashin”</p>"
 - scene_number: 19
   scene_title: "Algeria season 1 flashbacks"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene19.jpg